Bike Cruise in Germany, from Berlin to the Baltic Sea

 Start your ride along the towpath cycle route by the Finow Canal, passing through beautiful landscapes with forests, clearings, and small hills toward Niederfinow and its impressive ship lift.
 Return on board to sail to Schwedt, or for the adventurous, continue cycling through the crane resting area of the Auennationalpark from Hohensaaten to Schwedt (about 32 km).

-Cycle through the unique cross-border "Lower Oder Valley International Park" via the Oder-Neisse Cycle Path.
-The former Criewen estate houses the National Park Center of Germany's only floodplain National Park.
-Upon reaching Mescherin, return on board and cruise to Szczecin (Stettin).
-Szczecin, at the mouth of the Oder River, is known for its green spaces and significant Baltic Sea port.
-Don't miss the castle of the Dukes of Pomerania in the old town.
+Today, you'll cross a unique, cross-border protected area: the "Lower Oder Valley International Park" via the Oder-Neisse cycle path.
+The former Criewen estate houses the National Park Center of Germany's only floodplain national park.
+Upon reaching Mescherin, you'll board the boat to enjoy the cruise to Szczecin (Stettin).
+Known as the green metropolis at the mouth of the Oder, Szczecin is one of the largest ports on the Baltic Sea.
+Not to be missed is the Pomeranian Dukes' Castle located in the old town.

-Day 5: Szczecin to Wolgast, rest day on board
+Day 5: From Szczecin to Zinnowitz (rest day on board)

 Day 8: Departure from Stralsund